 - pre-printed fabric kits that come by the yard (some make vests, or stuffed animals, etc…)

 I had great fun making up these mini sewing kits.
 I have included them in male and female donations – everyone needs an emergency kit.

 If you want to include mini sewing kits, but don’t have the time to make your own, I also have purchased several packs of these from Amazon – (they come in a pack of 100) and include 2 buttons, 1 needle, 1 threader, 1 pin and threads in 6 colors.
 I’ve tucked them into all of my pencil cases.
-(These might be great to include in backpack programs as well.)
+(These might be great to include in backpack programs and homeless hygiene kits as well.)

 You might want to view all the deals I post at JOY with Purpose!